MatasJurev/Screen-pixel-color-viewer/README.md

 Quick and simple tool to find out what color a certain screen pixel is.

-You will need pyautogui module installed.
+You will need to have pyautogui module installed.

 Move mouse to the leftmost side of the screen to stop the program.
 You will be able to see the results in the terminal.